-Black women's next targets: Governorships and Senate seats - WTMJ
+Black women's next targets: governorships and Senate seats - WTMJ

 Finney cited her focus group research that found white women becoming more open to backing Black women.
 Black female candidates, she said, can leverage public frustration with dysfunction.
 Voters “see women as collaborative leaders, and women of color are not seen as part of what’s already broken,” Finney said, even if they’ve held office already, because they are “natural outsiders.”

-Beasley and Demings, Finney added, carry potential advantages hailing from the criminal justice establishment: Beasley as part of the judiciary, Demings as a former Orlando police chief.
-So, Finney said, it’d be harder for Republicans to caricature either as “extremist” or “radical.”
+Beasley and Demings, Finney noted, have a background in the legal and criminal justice system: Beasley as part of the judiciary, Demings as a former Orlando police chief.
+That, Finney said, could help them withstand Republican caricatures of themselves as “extremist” or “radical,” common tropes that Black female candidates have faced in general election campaigns.

 In Virginia, McClellan and Carroll Foy describe their candidacies as progress, with caveats.